EObianom/AD8232_Board/README.md

 ---

 Disclaimer
 This design is intended for research and development purposes only.
 It is not certified for medical or clinical use.
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 Contributions and improvements are welcome.
 Feel free to open an issue or submit a pull request.